Aromanticism: Discrimination and cultural erasure

-Discrimination, fear and prejudice against aromantic people, commonly referred to as "arophobia", or when directed at both aromantic and asexual people, "aphobia" is prevalent in both the general public as well as within the LGBTQIA+ community.
+Discrimination, fear and prejudice against aromantic people, commonly referred to as "arophobia", or when directed at both aromantic and asexual people, "aphobia" is prevalent in both the general public as well as within the LGBTQ community.

 Elizabeth Brake coined the term amatonormativity in the book Minimizing Marriage, meaning "the pressure or desire for monogamy, romance, and/or marriage".
 As aromanticism is directly counter to many western societal expectations, aromantic people face continued pressure and prejudice to conform to the "social norms" and form romantic relationships.

 Although aromantics and asexuals have existed for as long as humans have, the terminology and openness has only gone mainstream in recent times.

 Aromantic people are often left out of discussions and representations, including within the LGBTQIA+ community itself.
-This extends to some people's and media organizations misuse of the expanded LGBTQ acronym itself wherein some people mistakenly claim that A in LGBTQIA+ stands for ally.
+This extends to some people's and media organizations' misuse of the expanded LGBTQ acronym itself, wherein some people mistakenly claim that A in LGBTQIA+ stands for ally.
 In actuality, the A in LGBTQIA+ represents aromanticism, asexuality and agender.

-This erasure extends into modern TV media, including that of the character Jughead Jones, who is asexual and aromantic: in the 2017 television show Riverdale, the writers chose to depict Jughead as a heterosexual despite pleas from both fans and Jughead actor Cole Sprouse to retain Jughead's asexual aromantic identity to allow the community to be represented.
+This erasure extends into modern TV media, including that of the character Jughead Jones, who is asexual and aromantic: in the 2017 television show Riverdale, the writers chose to depict Jughead as heterosexual despite pleas from both fans and Jughead actor Cole Sprouse to retain Jughead's asexual aromantic identity to allow the community to be represented.

 Aromantic heterosexual men face the challenge of being labeled a womanizer by those ignorant of aromanticism.
 Sociologist Hannah Tessler writes:

 Men who identify as aromantic and heterosexual must navigate how to approach relationships that would potentially involve sex without being perceived as a player or fuckboy.
 This involves conversations about their identity as aromantic in the early stages of dating, often before meeting up or getting involved with that person.